Advanced topics¶

 model.Nonlinear.params.pretty_print()

-Large genotype-phenotype maps¶
+Large genotype-phenotype maps

-it should be no problem as long as you have the resources (i.e. tons of RAM and time).
-However, it’s possible there may be issues with convergence
+We have not tested the epistasis package on large genotype-phenotype maps (>5000 genotypes).
+In principle, it should be no problem as long as you have the resources (i.e. tons of RAM and time).
+However, it’s possible there may be issues with convergence and numerical rounding for these large spaces.

-Reach out!¶
+Reach out!

 If you have a large dataset, please get in touch!
 We’d love to hear from you.
 Feel free to try cranking our models on your large dataset and let us know if you run into issues.

-My nonlinear fit is slow and does not converge.¶
+My nonlinear fit is slow and does not converge.

 Try fitting the scale of your map using a fraction of your data.
 We’ve found that you can typically estimate the nonlinear scale of a genotype-phenotype map from a small fraction of the genotypes.
 Choose a random subset of your data and fit it using a first order nonlinear model.
 Then use that model to linearize all your phenotype